MrDydymaxx/LoganceeAgency/README.md

 The slogan is made to present the website with only few words
 ### About us
 The about us section allow the website's owner to speak about himself
+### What we do
+This section is about all the previous projects that the agency made